 This post contains affiliate links.

-This rotini pasta bake is your one-pan ticket to a hearty, cozy weeknight dinner (with hidden protein).
-Curly rotini pasta traps all that saucy goodness, making it great for the whole family and ridiculously easy to make—stir, bake, and dig in!
+This rotini pasta bake is your one-pan ticket to a hearty, cozy weeknight dinner (with 30 grams of protein per serving).
+Curly rotini pasta traps all that saucy goodness, making it great for the whole family and ridiculously easy to make.
+Just stir, bake, and dig in!

 save this recipe!